 1. the words "SLA Credit Request" in the subject line;

 2. the billing cycle and AWS region with respect to which you are claiming Service Credits, together with the specific dates, times and the Availabilities for each 5-minute interval with less than 100% Availability in that AWS region throughout the billing cycle;

-3. your request logs that document the claimed incident(s) when an Amazon MSK Multi-AZ Deployment(s) did not meet the Service Commitment (any confidential or sensitive information in these logs should be removed or replaced with asterisks); and
+3. your request logs that document the claimed incident(s) when the Multi-AZ Deployment(s) did not meet the Service Commitment (any confidential or sensitive information in these logs should be removed or replaced with asterisks); and

-4. the Amazon MSK cluster ARN of each affected cluster.
+4. the Amazon MSK cluster ARN for each affected cluster, or the connector ARN of each affected connector.